 Whistler is home to a plethora of stunning forests which can awake the senses and relax the body.
 Forest Bathing Therapy is a powerful preventative and healing medicine.
 By taking in the forest atmosphere we can boost the immune system, reduce blood pressure and stress while increasing happiness, energy, focus, intuition and improve sleep.
 The Canadian Wilderness Adventures team are offering a guided journey into Whistler's own majestic old growth Medicine Trail.

-Guests can learn from Cultural Ambassadors about local flora and fauna found along the SLCC’s interpretive forest walk, the Salish Stroll.
+Guests can learn from Cultural Ambassadors about local flora and fauna found along the Squamish Lil'wat Cultural Centre's interpretive forest walk, the Salish Stroll.
 This tour will be offered in place of the regular hourly guided tour and is included in the museum admission fee.

 The magical forests come to life at night with the Vallea Lumina Night Walk on Cougar Mountain.
 Inspired by Whistler's natural beauty and local culture, the multimedia light trail speaks to audiences of all ages using a combination of emotive lights, videos, soundscape and scenography.
 Guests are transported to another world, with plenty of opportunities to touch, play, explore and engage with the environment.
 The illuminated 1.5km long trail takes approximately 60 minutes to complete.